Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Magnification bias for spectroscopic galaxy clustering

+To quantify the goodness-of-fit of the two cases (with and without magnification bias), we checked that the value of the log evidence, $\ln{Z}$, obtained by \texttt{PolyChord} is $\ln{Z}=-22.7$ for the case where magnification bias is included.
+Then, we have $\ln{Z}=-26.1$ for the case where it is not, demonstrating that the model with magnification bias taken into account is strongly favoured.

-In Fig.~\ref{fig:mag_bias_contours}, we present the marginalised 2-dimensional posterior distributions of the five cosmological parameters, for both cases when magnification bias is and is not included within the calculation of the theory vector.
-Firstly, we see that we are able to recover the fiducial cosmology (denoted by the grey dotted lines) for all parameters when magnification bias is properly accounted for (blue solid contours).
-However, when this is not the case, there is a considerable shift in the contours (dotted compared to solid), most significantly for $\sigma_8$, which measures the amplitude of clustering.
-We have confirmed that even with the marginal deviations of the 2PCFs presented in Figs.~ \ref{fig:rel_diff_xi_g_mu} and \ref{fig:rel_diff_xi_mu_mu}, the data vectors produced by \cloe still give mean values of the cosmological parameters that are consistent with those presented in \cite{EP-JelicCizmek}, well within $1\sigma$.
+Additionally, we confirmed that even with the marginal deviations of the 2PCFs presented in Figs.~\ref{fig:rel_diff_xi_g_mu} and \ref{fig:rel_diff_xi_mu_mu}, the data vectors produced by \cloe still give mean values of the cosmological parameters that are consistent with those presented in \cite{EP-JelicCizmek}, well within $1\sigma$.
 Thus, this also acts as a verification of the accuracy of the $\xi^{g\mu}$ and $\xi^{\mu\mu}$ calculations detailed in the previous subsection, further rendering this exercise an important step towards validating \cloe against external verified codes.